About the Farm

 The farm follows the path of permaculture and is committed to holistic and organic methods.
 It utilizes off grid solar power and is committed to breaking free from fossil fuels and building carbon in the soils and biomass.
 Education and demonstration of simpler living skills are motivating goals.

 Sequoia Ferrel has a background in art and architectural design.
 She has been growing things for as long as she can remember.
-She has lived at the homestead which is Gaia Rising Farm since 1986, first with her husband Lane and two children and now on her own.
-She is seeking some help with the farm and to perhaps take the farm in some new directions.
+She has lived at the homestead which is Gaia Rising Farm since 1986, at first with her husband, Lane, and two children.

 The farm is located on Guemes Island in Washington state, part of the San Juan archipelago.
-It is accessed by a five minute ride on a small ferry, leaving the town of Anacortes, that runs frequently during the day.
+It is accessed by a five minute ride on a small ferry that leaves the town of Anacortes and runs frequently during the day.